kandadaboggu/jr.com-hpstr/_posts/2012-07-25-10-8-mountain-lion-server-netinstall.md

 ---
 Overview
 ---
-From a pure functional standpoint, I don’t see any major difference between what is available in prior versions of OS X Server in terms of NetBoot service to the Mt Lion version; other than it is now “NetInstall”.
+From a pure functional standpoint, I don’t see any major difference between what is available in prior versions of OS X Server in terms of NetBoot service to the Mt Lion version; other than it is now "NetInstall".

 There are some minor changes such any mention to support OS9 has been removed, and you cannot set the log level via the GUI.
 If you really need to increase the log level for NetInstall, run the following command:

 {% highlight bash %}
 $ sudo serveradmin settings netboot:logging_level = HIGH